Federal Assistance and Municipal Borrowing Unpacking the Effects of the CARES Act on Government Liquidity Management

 Authors

-I am a Ph.D. candidate in Public Affairs at the O’Neill School of Public and Environmental Affairs at Indiana University, Bloomington.
+I am an Assistant Professor of Public Finance and Financial Management in the Evans School of Public Policy and Governance at the University of Washington.
 My research interests include public finance, state and local tax policy, fiscal federalism, financial management, municipal debt, and generally the intersection of public economics and public administration.
-I am currently in the Academic Job Market (Fall 2024/Spring 2025).
+I graduated with a PhD in Public Affairs (Public Finance and Policy Analysis) from the O’Neill School of Public and Environmental Affairs at Indiana University, Bloomington.